Personal Finance Face-Off: Dave Ramsey v. FIRE

 There is much, much more to cover when it comes to these financial management strategies, but with this overview you should be able to decide on a savings path.
 Think of it this way:

 Dave Ramsey is traditional, methodical, and somewhat elementary.
 Don’t spend money you don’t have, and save some of what you do.
-This is great for a one or two-term active duty service member who is not going to earn military retirement.
+This is an option for a one or two-term active duty service member who is not going to earn military retirement.
 Without the automatic paycheck and health benefits you simply do not earn enough to retire early.

 FIRE is flashy.
 FIRE has moving parts.
 FIRE is aggressive.
 And frankly, FIRE can be risky.
 You are, after all, betting that you have enough saved and invested to last 30, 40, or 50 years.
-However, if you are planning to separate from military service with a pension and medical benefits, then FIRE becomes much more realistic, and safe.

 - Top Personal Budget Plans